By EJN Labs · 29 Sep 2025 · 3 min

 When to test

-Before major launches; after architectural changes such as introducing a new authentication provider or migrating to microservices; on a recurring annual basis at minimum; and to meet specific regulatory expectations (PCI DSS, NHS DSPT, FCA, ICO under UK GDPR Article 32).
+Regulatory drivers include PCI DSS, NHS DSPT, FCA expectations, and the ICO under UK GDPR Article 32.
 For agile teams, lighter “delta” assessments between major tests provide ongoing coverage without the cost of a full re-test.

 Related terms